-Dr. Pierre Comizzoli is a staff scientis at the Smithsonian Conservation Biology Institute (SCBI).
+Dr. Pierre Comizzoli is a staff scientist at the Smithsonian Conservation Biology Institute (SCBI).
 He develops new projects on gamete and gonadal tissue cryo-banking for rare and endangered species.
 His comparative research on fertility preservation in various wild and domestic animal species creates interesting bridges with human reproductive health and medicine.
 Besides conducting research on cutting-edge approaches in fertility preservation and assisted reproduction, Comizzol is also in charge of conservation projects on wild carnivores and ungulates in Northern Africa and in Southeast Asia.
 Comizzoli also leads the Pan-Smithsonian Cryo-Initiative (PSCI) which aims at improving the management and use of biomaterial repositories within SCBI.

 Comizzoli has worked as a veterinarian in French Guyana and in the African Sahelo-Saharan region.
 He also has a master’s degree from the University of Paris VI and doctoral degree from the University of Tours on reproductive biotechnologies in bovine and deer species.
 During his doctoral studies, he described an original effect of the paternal component on early embryo development in both species, and produced in vitro the first transferable embryos in red deer and Japanese sika deer.

-Dr. Chris Kempes is an Omidyar Postdoctoral Fellow at the Santa Fe Institute.
+Dr. Chris Kempes is a Professor the Santa Fe Institute.
 Chris generally focuses his work on biological architecture—which may include phenomena ranging from explicit biological morphology to metabolic and genetic network structure—as an intermediate between organism physiology and environmental conditions.
 Mathematical and physical theories lie at the heart of his methodologies to predict how evolution has shaped architecture and how this, in turn, forms a foundation for reliable predictions of environmental response and interaction.
 His work spans the scales of genetic information architecture to the morphology of microbial individuals and communities to the regional variation of plant traits and their feedback with climate and available resources.
 In so doing, he aims to connect these first-order trends to the limitations imposed by environments in order to predict specific evolutionary events and consequences.
 Several collaborations with experimentalists and theorists have led to models that inform experiments and assimilate empirical data in fields including single-cell experimental biology and forest dynamics.